acoutts/flutter-engines-no-metal/README.md

+# As of https://github.com/flutter/flutter/issues/79298 metal now supports SkSL warmup.
+This repository will no longer be updated.

 # Flutter engines (metal disabled)

 These flutter engines have been compiled with metal disabled in iOS.
 This allows you to use SkSL cache files for iOS builds to reduce first-run jank.